P1Analytics/Pseudo-Label-for-Deep-Neural-Networks/README.md

-# Pseudo-Label The Simple and Effcient Semi-Supervised Learning Method for Deep Neural Networks
+# Pseudo-Label The Simple and Efficient Semi-Supervised Learning Method for Deep Neural Networks